-Welcome to the first post of the Nix in pills series.
+Welcome to the first post of the "Nix in pills" series.
 Nix is a purely functional package manager and deployment system for POSIX.

 There's a lot of documentation that describes what Nix, NixOS and related projects are.

-The purpose of this post is to convince you to give Nix a try.
+But the purpose of this post is to convince you to give Nix a try.
 Installing NixOS is not required, but sometimes I may refer to NixOS as a real world example of Nix usage for building a whole operating system.

-The Nix manual, related papers, articles and wiki are excellent in explaining how Nix/NixOS works, how you can use it and the amount of cool things being done with it, however sometimes you may feel some magic happening behind the scenes hard to grasp in the beginning.
+The Nix, Nixpkgs, and NixOS manuals; and wiki are excellent resources for explaining how Nix/NixOS works, how you can use it, and the number of cool things being done with it.
+However, at the beginning you may feel that some of the magic which happens behind the scenes is hard to grasp.

 The following is a description of Nix.
-Just as pills, I'll try to be as short as possible.
+Just as with pills, I'll try to be as short as possible.